piyushgupta-29/Iraitech/README.md

   1: db: The db folder contains conn.js which is used to connect to mongoDB atlas cluster or the local mongoDB server.
   2: middleware: The middleware folder contains authenticate.js which ensures that the user cannot visit aboutus page unless he is signed in using jsonwebtokens(jwt).
   3: model: The model folder contains userSchema.js which defines the schema of the database.Password hashing and assigning jwt token is also done here.
-  4: router: The router folder contains auth.js which handles all the routings.
+  4: router: The router folder contains auth.js which handles all the routings
   5: app.js: The backend server runs through app.js at post 5000.

   Contents in Reactjs folder: